diegxalv/netbeans-installers/README.md

-# Apache NetBeans installer builds (in development)
+# Apache NetBeans installer builds

 This repository contains the configuration and build system for the Friends of Apache NetBeans installers of [Apache NetBeans](https://netbeans.apache.org).